 - Tip: Use a lint roller on lamp shades to remove any dust or pet hair that have accumulated there.

 Clean your electronics.
 Another germy place in your house?
 The TV remote.
 Just think of all the (sometimes sticky) hands that touch it.
-Give your electronics a good wipe down, including the top of your TV and DVD player.
+Give your electronics a good wipe down, including the top of your TV, streaming device and other equipment.
 Dust the front of any screens with a microfiber rag or a feather duster, making sure to get the corners.

 Wash the bedding, including bed skirts, shams and duvet covers.
 If some of the items are too big to fit in your laundry machines, take them to a laundry mat or dry cleaners.
 Don’t forget the pillows!